-Here are some Frequently Asked Questions . . .
+Frequently Asked Questions

 Each state has a different process for adopting a Safe Haven infant.
 Contact state Department of Child and Family Services (DCFS) to obtain Safe Haven adoption process, this is the best place to begin.
 Newborns are placed with approved DCFS foster family or a DCFS approved Adoption Agency.
-An individual or family interested in adopting a newborn is directed to learn state Safe Haven newborn placement process, either as an approved foster family or an approved adoptive family.
+An individual or family interested in adopting a newborn is directed to learn the state's Safe Haven newborn placement process, either as an approved foster family or an approved adoptive family.

-National Safe Haven Alliance (NSHA) does not place a newborn for adoption or work with specific adoption agencies.
+NSHA does not place a newborn for adoption or work with specific adoption agencies.
 NSHA leaders work with adoption agencies across the nation to respond to a crisis situation for a parent in need.

 Safe Haven law provides an anonymous and confidential safe place for a newborn when a mother or parent is unable or unwilling to care for the baby.
 The intent is that a parent would not return for the newborn.
-If a situation does occur that a parent wishes to reclaim the baby the parent would contact Department of Child and Family Services to initiate this process and consider obtaining legal assistance to regain custody of child.
+If a situation does occur that a parent wishes to reclaim the baby the parent would contact the Department of Child and Family Services to initiate this process and consider obtaining legal assistance to regain custody of the child.

 For a father that believes his newborn may be relinquished using Safe Haven law, contact state putative fathers registry to register for notification and instructions.

 Is The Safe Haven Law The Same In All States?